 Certificate in College Teaching

 In Fall 2011, the Graduate School developed a Certificate in College Teaching.
 This will appear on your transcript for Ph.D. students who complete its requirements.
-To apply for the Certificate in College Teaching, please go to http://gradschool.duke.edu/prof-dev/cct/index.php.
+To apply for the Certificate in College Teaching, please go to:

 Fellowships